honkhost/mapchooser-extended/README.md

 - Map group (This is not group cooldown, but to prevent nominate a map from the same group)
 - Cooldown based on cooldown.cfg (no reset cooldown)

+### If you want to use Admin or VIP map only feature, Check out the "master" branch!

 ## Credits to
 - Powerlord
 - Zuko